 (The closest thing to a hitch experienced all day was when the cab company supposed to arrive at 5AM called at 4:50 to inform me there were no cabs available and they didn’t know when any would be.
 What the F*CK, you know?
 So I called Green Airport Express and they sent a nice little Prius that arrived right when promised and even got me to Alta Bates early.
 Whew.)

 Superstar props go to D___ and A____ for getting me home safely (including a stop for pain meds en route) and making sure I had everything needed for a day of convalescence, or longer if needed which was a good thing because that’s what yesterday essentially ended up as too.
 I have great friends, as Facebook has served to remind me this last week and a half.
 Hard to have too many reminders of that.

 What I have now is a 2-3” incision held closed by something like glue (which I’m told will peel off in another 5 days or so) and a bottle of hydrocodone/acetaminophen mixture for post-operative discomfort that’s so far mostly absent.
 My stomach is giving the usual trouble, actually much more than the usual, but it has been for a week now: hard to tell if it’s stress directly, or the impact of the food I’ve been indulging myself with as a reaction to stress, or maybe just the dehydration which is a constant issue for me regardless and has been for months and months – I just can’t seem to consistently remember to make myself drink water.

 The stomach issues are yet one more thing to discuss tomorrow when I see the oncologist.
 Right now I’m not looking ahead farther than that appointment and even then I don’t know how many answers to expect it to provide, although as long as it’s more than I have to date I’ll have no complaints about that either.

-(Republished from my personal Facebook account)
+(Republished from my personal Facebook account with minor revisions)